-Jean-Eric Vergne is part of the new generation of French drivers on the Formula 1 grid and heading into his second season at the top level, he still has it all to prove.
+Jean-Eric Vergne is part of the new generation of French drivers on the Formula 1 grid and heading into his third season at the top level, his goal will be to make a defining impression after being overlooked by Red Bull in favour of his departing Toro Rosso team-mate Daniel Ricciardo.

-In an uncompetitive 2012 Toro Rosso, the 22-year-old rookie frequently struggled in qualifying only to come alive on race day, with four solid eighth-place finishes giving him a higher championship finish than team-mate Daniel Ricciardo.
+Having debuted at the start of 2012, the then 22-year-old rookie frequently struggled in qualifying only to come alive on race day, with four solid eighth-place finishes giving him a higher championship finish than Ricciardo.

-Vergne's first taste of F1 action came at the end of the 2010 season when he took part in the Young Driver Test for Toro Rosso and he was also handed the test and reserve role duties for the 2011 season.
+Vergne's first taste of F1 action came at the end of the 2010 season when he took part in the Young Driver Test for Toro Rosso, a run-out that was followed by him being handed the test and reserve role duties for the 2011 season.
 He took another step forward when he took part in Friday practice sessions in three of the final four races of the year.

 After dominating in the double title-winning RB7 during the 2011 Young Driver Test, it was clear that Red Bull had bigger things in mind for the Frenchman and it wasn't too long before he was confirmed as a Toro Rosso driver for 2012.